 Last, but certainly not least: please fill out an incident report (and forward it to MUNACA) when you are involved in or are witness to an accident at work.
 An accident can be defined as any sudden incident that brings on signs or symptoms of an illness or medical issue, including mental illness.
 This can also include the effects of psychological or sexual harassment.
 If there is a serious accident that results in hospitalization or your absence from work it is essential that you communicate this to the union.

-Yours in solidarity, The MUNACA Executive Committee
+The MUNACA Executive Committee

 All twenty-eight (28) positions of the Union Council are up for election: